Fathijem/FUTURE_CS_02/Alerts/ransomware_alert.md

 # Ransomware Alert

 ## Description
-Triggers when a log contains the keyword "Ransomware" in the threat field.
+Ransomware is a malware that encrypts files or locks systems, demanding payment (ransom) from the victim to restore access.
+Triggers alert when a log contains the keyword "Ransomware" in the threat field.

 ## Severity
 **High**